kudziesam/Secure-E-Tolling/README.md

 # Secure E-tolling
 A secure tolling system using RFID and GSM technology (as a verification method).
-The system was developed using C, Arduino and MySQL database open the folder secure e-tolling system
+The system was developed using C, Arduino and MySQL database open the folder secure E tolling system